Alachisoft/NCache-Docker/README.md

 NCache is used by hundreds of companies all over the world in mission critical applications.
 See more details about NCache at www.alachisoft.com.

-This repository contains docker image for NCache
+This repository contains docker files build images for both NCache Enterprise and Commnunity edition